mendicant-original/s10-mod/README.md

-# Challenge Exercise: The Game Strategy Helper
+# Modeling Exercise: The Game Strategy Helper

 _written by: Shane Emmons_